 - Your part is made of steel or aluminum

-- You want the most durable marks
+- You want marks with maximum durability

 - You need to integrate laser marking before abrasive treatments, including shotblasting and sandblasting.

 In the following video, black marks are created through deep laser engraving and the white background through etching.

 Why Do You Need Laser Etching & Laser Engraving?

 If you’ve tracked parts with dot peening, inkjet printing or printed labels in the past, you know that these marking technologies come with important maintenance and consumable costs.
 In addition, you’ve probably had to deal with inconsistent results due to an unreliable marking system.

 - Laser direct part marking encodes information that cannot be detached from the product throughout its useful life.